stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 Let's analyze a little our `goldenBytestring` function:

- - It return type is a `Golden ByteString`.
+ - Its type is `Golden ByteString`.
  - To print our failed tests it makes use of haskell's `show` function.
  - To write the bytestring into a file as well as reading it from a file we have used the `writeFile` and `readFile` functions from the Data.ByteString.Lazy module.
- - We will be saving the output into a different directory called `/.otherGolden`.
+ - We will be saving the output into a different directory called `.otherGolden/`.

 ```shell
 $ tree